Pompa circensis: Description

 The most detailed description of the pompa circensis during the Republican era is given by Dionysius of Halicarnassus, based on eyewitness observation and the historian Fabius Pictor, who says he is describing the original Ludi Romani; Fabius may, however, have been more influenced by what he saw in the pompa of the Saecular Games in 249 BC.
 The procession was led by boys of the nobility (nobiles) riding on horseback, followed by boys on foot who were future infantrymen.
 Next came the charioteers and athletes who would compete in the games.

-Troops of dancers followed to musical accompaniment performed on auloi, a type of woodwind instrument, and the lyre.
+Troupes of dancers followed to musical accompaniment performed on auloi, a type of woodwind instrument, and the lyre.
 The dancers were divided into age classes, men, youths, and children.
 Wearing purple tunics, they wielded swords and short spears in weapon dances similar to the Cretan pyrrhics.
 The adult dancers also wore bronze helmets with "conspicuous crests and wings."

 A chorus dressed as satyrs and sileni followed the armed dancers and mocked them.
 They were costumed in woolly tunics, garlands of different kinds of flowers, and goatskin loincloths, with their hair standing out on their heads in tufts.
 The appearance of satyristai at the original Ludi Romani is the earliest known reference to satyrs in Roman culture.
 Although Dionysius suggests that both the weapon dances and the Bacchic dancing were in imitation of the Greeks, the weapon dances had a Roman precedent in the Salian priests, who danced with sword and shield, and the role of the satyrs seems based on Etruscan custom.

 The procession concluded with men carrying golden bowls and perfumes, and then the statues of the gods carried on litters (fercula), with their attributes (exuviae) transported separately in special chariots or carts (tensae or thensae).
 The tensae were pulled by boys whose mothers and fathers were still alive.
 The images and exuviae were displayed at the circus, probably on the wooden platform called a pulvinar.

 The procession started from the Capitolium, and through the clivus Capitolinus came to the Roman Forum.
 It then proceeded along the Via Sacra and passed through the Vicus Tuscus to arrive at the Circus Maximus.

 The magistrate who presided over the games rode in a two-horse chariot (biga) and wore the traditional attire of the triumphing general (triumphator).
 It had been the view of Theodor Mommsen that the pompa circensis was simply a repurposing of the triumphal procession, to which the presenting of games had originally been attached.
 After ludi began to be presented apart from a triumph, the presiding magistrate took the place of the triumphator in the parade.
 H.S.
 Versnel considered the pompa to be a blend of Greek, Roman, and Etruscan elements.
 Frank Bernstein has argued that the tradition of Etruscan origin is essentially sound, and that the circus games and their opening procession were established during Rome's Regal period under the rule of Etruscan kings as part of the cult of the Capitoline Jupiter.